ngageoint/geopackage-js/leaflet/README.md

-## leaflet-geopackage &mdash; GeoPackage layers in Leaflet
+## leaflet-geopackage &mdash; Load GeoPackage layers in Leaflet

 Load GeoPackage tile and feature layers in the browser without a server.
 When a layer is added to the map, the GeoPackage will be downloaded and then the specified layer will be loaded on the map.